-Oppose expansion of the Durbin Amendment on Interchange to include credit cards.
-The misguided concepts outlined in the Credit Card Competition Act (CCCA) (S. 1838) will limit access to financial services, weaken data privacy efforts, and hurt consumers.
+Ask Congress to: Oppose expansion of the Durbin Amendment on Interchange to include credit cards.
+The misguided concepts outlined in the Credit Card Competition Act (CCCA) (S. 1838 / H.R.
+3881) will limit access to financial services, weaken data privacy efforts, and hurt consumers.

-- The CCCA should proceed through normal Congressional order and be considered fully by the relevant committees with regard to its impacts on consumers and financial services, not be attached to critical 'must pass' legislation, such as the NDAA or the Farm Bill. - Credit unions receive interchange fees to help cover the cost of fraud, support card services, and guarantee payment for purchases made by consumers. - Proposed legislation would extend price caps and network limitations on the interchange system for credit cards, which supporters claim would increase competition, but healthy competition already exists.
+- The CCCA should proceed through normal Congressional order and be considered fully by the relevant committees with regard to its impacts on consumers and financial services, not be attached to critical 'must pass' legislation, such as the NDAA or Farm Bill. - Credit unions receive interchange fees to help cover the cost of fraud, support card services, and guarantee payment for purchases made by consumers. - Proposed legislation would extend price caps and network limitations on the interchange system for credit cards, which supporters claim would increase competition, but healthy competition already exists.
 If passed, the legislation would in fact be a huge windfall for the mega-retailers at the expense of security of the payments ecosystem.

-- Less than 1% of promised "savings" were ever passed along to consumers under the Durbin Amendment and extending further caps / limitations on the interchange system for credit cards will reduce access to financial services and hurt the underserved or unbanked. - In many instances retailers are already charging card processing fees to customers, while asking Congress to breach a contract between two businesses in order to further advantage the financial position of one of the parties. - Any effort to expand interchange price caps and limitations on card network selection, without first establishing a national data standard, threatens consumer data security and privacy, while further limiting consumers 'access to credit.
+- Less than 1% of promised "savings" were ever passed along to consumers under the Durbin Amendment and extending further caps / limitations on the interchange system for credit cards will reduce access to financial services and hurt the underserved or unbanked. - In many instances retailers are already charging card processing fees to customers, while asking Congress to breach a contract between two businesses in order to further advantage the financial position of one of the parties. - Support and Pass the Federal Reserve Reg II "Stop and Study" Bill (H.R.
+7531) to pause the Federal Reserve's efforts to change Regulation II and debit interchange fees before studying the full interchange ecosystem.
+If the regulatory changes are made it would have significant impacts on credit unions, decreasing the availability of free checking and increasing other costs necessary to make-up revenue that covers fraud. - Any effort to expand interchange price caps and limitations on card network selection, without first establishing a national data standard, threatens consumer data security and privacy, while further limiting consumers 'access to credit.
 Wrong choice for Consumers!